About Neil D. Breslin

 An active member of the New York State Bar Association, Neil has served as a lecturer on real estate law; editor of the newsletter of the New York State Bar Association General Practice of Law Section from 1980-1984; member of the Executive Committee of the General Practice of Law Section from 1980-1985 and from 1989-1998; chairperson of the General Practice of Law Section from 1993-1994; and member of the House of Delegates of the New York State Bar Association from 1992-1994.
 Additionally, he has been a member of the Character and Fitness Committee of the Appellate Division, Third Department and was also chairman of the Grievance Committee for the Albany County Bar Association from 1985-1993.

-Standing Committee Assignments 2018: Insurance-Ranking Minority Member; Banks; Education; Finance; Higher Education; Judiciary; Rules.
-(3/18)
+Standing Committee Assignments: Chair of Insurance; Banks; Ethics and Internal Governance; Finance; Higher Education; Judiciary; Rules.
+(3/19)